awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

          '''
          For demonstration purposes, we only log the form fields here.
          You can put your custom logic here.
-For example, you can store the fields in a database, such as AWS DynamoDB, and generate a response right from your Lambda@Edge function.
+For example, you can store the fields in a database, such as Amazon DynamoDB, and generate a response right from your Lambda@Edge function.
          '''
          for key, value in params.items():